The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: Introduction

 \subsection{Acknowledgements}

 We would like to thank Zs.~Patakfalvi, C.~D.~Hacon, S.~Filipazzi, K.~Schwede, T.~Takamatsu, B.~Totaro, and the referees for useful discussions and comments on the content of this article.

-JB was partly supported by the grant \#200020B/192035 from the Swiss National Science Foundation, FB was partly supported by the grants \#200020B/192035 and PZ00P2-216108 from the Swiss National Science Foundation and TK was partly supported by JSPS KAKENHI Grant number JP22KJ1771 and JP24K16897.
+JB was partly supported by the grant \#200020B/192035 from the Swiss National Science Foundation, FB was partly supported by the grants \#200020B/192035 and PZ00P2-216108 from the Swiss National Science Foundation and TK was partly supported by JSPS KAKENHI Grant numbers JP22KJ1771 and JP24K16897, and by the Inamori Foundation.
 Part of this work was done while the second author was visiting Kyoto University, and he would like to express his gratitude to TK for the warm hospitality.